Josemarialanda/c-scikit-learn/README.md

 # Build on NixOS

 The `shell.nix` provides an environment containing the necessary dependencies.
-To enter the build environment, run (inside the build foler):
+To enter the build environment, run (inside the build folder):

 ```
 $ nix-shell
 ```

-To build, run (from within the nix-shell environment):
+Then run (from within the nix-shell environment):

 ```
 $ cmake ..